 State Street Apartments is a 6-bed, co-ed residential housing unit for homeless young adults with diagnosed mental illness, 18 to 25 years of age.
 The program offers intensive mental health case management services in a supportive environment.
 State Street Apartments serves young adults in residence and also those living in the community who are homeless or at imminent risk of becoming homeless.
 The young adults who are part of this program receive independent living skills training, social group support and educational and recreational services focused on building self-sufficiency.

-The TAPC is a 24 unit apartment complex providing long-term transitional housing, case management and parenting classes for homeless, pregnant and parenting adolescent girls, ages 16-21 (and their children).
+The TAPC is a 24 unit apartment complex providing long-term housing, case management and parenting classes for homeless, pregnant and parenting adolescent girls, ages 16-21 (and their children).
 The TAPC provides transitional housing and support services to more than 50 young women and their children annually, preventing the additional challenges and costs associated with homelessness, infant mortality, low birth weight and child abuse.
 The TAPC offers a supportive and caring homelike environment where young mothers and their children have access to 24-hour supervision, building security, crisis intervention, transportation, socialization and recreational activities.
 Youth development principles are integrated into each of the program components at the TAPC, encouraging voluntary participation and helping to establish strength-based assets in the lives of the teenage mothers receiving services.

-The Salvation Army also provides licensed day care services at the TAPC, offering supportive care for children while parents focus on attendance at school or at a job.
+The Salvation Army also provides licensed day care services at the TAPC, offering supportive care for children while parents focus on attendance at school or at work.
 Day care services provide TAPC residents with practical guidance and focused advice toward child rearing and health/nutrition information.
 Day care teachers maintain formal records regarding the health and developmental progress of each child at the TAPC, helping young mothers identify areas of concern and providing an additional safety feature for the infants and children.
 The combination of crisis intervention, case planning, instructional classes and group activities create a comprehensive approach to providing homeless adolescents and their children a well designed and supportive environment for learning the skills and behaviors that will break the cycle of homelessness and provide stability for these young families.